Hi and welcome to my Wikaniko review!

 Personally, I don't like face to face selling and I definitely don't want to be pestering my friends and family trying to get them to join my team which is why if I were a Wikaniko distributor I would go down the online route.

 When you sign up you’re given your own website you can share on social media to help drive sales and get new recruits but the only problem is everyone’s website is exactly the same meaning there’s no reason for Google to bring up your website in search results.

-In the digital age we’re living in, using the internet to widen your reach is a very smart move because even with the best products there’s only so many cleaning supplies and organic tea boxes you can sell to your close circle of friends.
+In the digital age, using the internet to widen your reach is a very smart move because even with the best products there's only so many cleaning supplies and organic tea boxes you can sell to your close circle of friends.